-This reliability guidance is intended to notify some guidance related to using NAND flash with 8 bit ECC for each 512 bytes.
-For detailed reliability data, please refer to TOSHIBA's reliability note.
+This reliability guidance is intended to provide some guidance related to using NAND Flash with 8 bit ECC for each 512 bytes.
+NAND Flash memory cells are gradually worn out and the reliability level of memory cells is degraded by repeating Write and Erase operation of '0' data in each block.
+For detailed reliability data, please refer to the reliability note for each product.

 Although random bit errors may occur during use, it does not necessarily mean that a block is bad.
 Generally, a block should be marked as bad when a program status failure or erase status failure is detected.
-The other failure modes may be recovered by a block erase.